ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 Logging out is just as intuitive.
 Clicking the 'Exit' icon signs the user out, reverting the navigation bar to its default state for anonymous visitors.

-The source code is on [my Github repo.](https://github.com/ktaka-ccmp/fastapi-htmx-google-oauth/tree/master)
+The source code is available on [my GitHub repo.](https://github.com/ktaka-ccmp/fastapi-htmx-google-oauth/tree/master)

 ## Anonymous User Page

-The figure below shows a screenshot of anonymou user page to be explained more in detail.
+The figure below shows a screenshot of the anonymous user page, which will be explained in more detail.
-The page consists of a navigation bar and content section.
+The page consists of a navigation bar and a content section.
-On the navigation bar, anonymous user icon, menus including the ones to secret pages and Google Sign-in button are shown.
+On the navigation bar, an anonymous user icon, menus including the ones to secret pages, and a Google Sign-in button are shown.
-In this example Secret#1 menu is disabled.
-The Secret#2 menu is not disabled, however clicking it will return access forbiden error.
+In this example, the 'Secret#1' menu is disabled.
+The 'Secret#2' menu is not disabled; however, clicking it will return an access forbidden error.

-The section below the navigation bar is the content section showing "Incremental hx-get demo" page, which is acessible by both anonymous and authenticated user.
+The section below the navigation bar is the content section showing the "Incremental hx-get demo" page, which is accessible by both anonymous and authenticated users.

 <a href="https://raw.githubusercontent.com/ktaka-ccmp/ktaka.blog.ccmp.jp/master/2024/HTMX-FasAPI-Sign-in-with-Google/image/page1.drawio.png"
 target="_blank">